Beyond scalar QED radiative corrections: the $\rho^{\pm}-\rho^0$ width difference, FSR corrections and their impact on $\Delta a_{\mu}^{\rm HVP, LO}[\tau]$: radiative corrections

 \subsection{Radiative corrections and width difference}

 Adding up the virtual and real photon corrections of $O(\alpha)$ we get the radiative corrections:

 These radiative corrections are ultraviolet finite and free of the soft-photon divergencies.

-In Table \ref{tabla1} we show the results of the radiative corrections for values of the $\rho$ meson masses around their measured values ($772-778$ MeV) in steps of 0.5 MeV.
+In Table \ref{tabla1}, we show the results of the radiative corrections $\delta_{+,0}$ to the decay rates defined in Eqs. (\ref{pipiwi1}, \ref{pipiwi2}) for values of the $\rho^{+,0}$ meson masses around their measured values ($772-778$ MeV) in steps of 0.5 MeV.
 We have used $\omega_0=0.5$ MeV for the separation energy of soft and hard real photon emission.
+The quoted uncertainties stem from the fitted parameters \cite{Ignatov:2022iou} entering the form factors.
 In the case of $\rho^0\to \pi^+\pi^-$ decay, the radiative corrections decrease by around 25\% with respect to the sQED approximation calculation reported in \cite{Flores-Baez:2007vnd}.
 In the case of charged rho meson decays, the corrections are smaller and have the opposite sign with respect to the result obtained in the convection approximation used in Ref. \cite{Flores-Baez:2007vnd}.

 Using our results for the radiative corrections we can calculate the width difference of $\rho$ mesons using Eq. (\ref{delg}).
-Taking $\Delta =4.5936(5)$ MeV for the mass difference of pions, $m_{\rho}=775$ MeV, $\delta_0-\delta_+=+3.941(54)\times 10^{-3}$ (from Table 1) and $\Delta m_{\rho}=(+0.7\pm 0.8)$ MeV \cite{ParticleDataGroup:2024cfk}, we get \ba \Delta \Gamma_{\rho}[\pi\pi(\gamma)] = (-0.709\pm 0.220) \ {\rm MeV}\ , \ea where we assume $\Gamma(\rho^0 \to \pi^+\pi^-)=150$ MeV in Eq. (\ref{delg}).
-This width difference receives approximately $+0.591(8)$ MeV as a result of radiative corrections, $-0.196(220)$ MeV due to the rho mass difference, and $-1.104$ MeV due to the pion mass difference in phase space.
-If we do not take into account the isospin breaking in the rho mass difference $\Delta m_{\rho}=0$ (and set $\delta g=0$), from Eq.
-Eq. (\ref{delg}) we get $\Delta \Gamma_{\rho}=-0.513(8)$ MeV.
-This value has the opposite sign compared to the value used in previous works \cite{Davier:2010fmf,Castro:2024prg} ($\Delta \Gamma_{\rho}=+0.76(0.20)$ MeV) to estimate its effect on the HVP contribution using tau data, mainly due to a reduction by a factor three in the size of radiative corrections.
+Taking $\Delta =4.5936(5)$ MeV for the mass difference of pions, $m_{\rho}=775$ MeV, $\delta_0-\delta_+=+4.60(4)\times 10^{-3}$ (from Table \ref{tabla1}) and $\Delta m_{\rho}=(+0.7\pm 0.8)$ MeV \cite{ParticleDataGroup:2024cfk}, we get \ba \Delta \Gamma_{\rho}[\pi\pi(\gamma)] = (-0.610\pm 0.220) \ {\rm MeV}\ , \ea where we assume $\Gamma(\rho^0 \to \pi^+\pi^-)=150$ MeV in Eq. (\ref{delg}).
+This width difference receives approximately $+0.690(6)$ MeV as a result of radiative corrections, $-0.196(220)$ MeV due to the rho mass difference, and $-1.104$ MeV due to the pion mass difference in phase space.
+If we do not take into account the isospin breaking in the rho mass difference $\Delta m_{\rho}=0$ (and set $\delta g=0$), from Eq. (\ref{delg}) we get $\Delta \Gamma_{\rho}=-0.414(6)$ MeV.
+This value has the opposite sign compared to the value used in previous works \cite{Davier:2010fmf,Castro:2024prg} ($\Delta \Gamma_{\rho}=+0.76(0.20)$ MeV) to estimate its effect on the HVP contribution using tau data, and this is mainly due to a reduction by a factor $\sim 2.6$ in the size of radiative corrections.

 Finally, if we add the width difference arising from other decay channels, given in Eq. (\ref{rest}), we get:

 where all errors have been added in quadrature.

 The result in Eq. (\ref{wdift}) favors a small and negative width difference $\Delta \Gamma_{\rho}$.
 It is in good agreement with the central value of the data-based determination reported in Ref. \cite{Davier:2025jiq}, $\Delta \Gamma_{\rho}=(-0.58\pm 1.04)$ MeV, although it is also consistent, within errors, with the average value quoted in \cite{ParticleDataGroup:2024cfk} $\Delta \Gamma_{\rho}=(+0.3\pm 1.3)$ MeV.